paralympics/sdms-user-guide/docs/competition-management/approval-management.md

 2. IAAF/NF Endorsed competitions: these competitions have IAAF, the international association of athletics federation, as the responsible IF, either through IAAF directly or through the national athletics federation.
 If they provide competition opportunities for athletes with impairments, World Para Athletics can approve the results for use in the world rankings and in qualifying for major competitions.
 The fees associated with these competitions is therefore lower, and organised in packages – for updated information, see the section user guide.

 World Para Swimming also introduced their own competition approval process from 2016 onwards.
 However, they only have one tier of approved competitions.
-The User Guide can be found at [IPC Swimming Competition Approval](https://db.ipc-services.org/sdms/doc/info/2015_12_17_IPC_Swimming_Competition_Approval.pdf "blank").
+The guide can be found at [World Para Swimming Competition Approval Guide](https://db.ipc-services.org/sdms/doc/info/2015_12_17_IPC_Swimming_Competition_Approval.pdf).

 ## NPC Credits (World Para Athletics)

 The credit applications are handled by the finance department once the NPC have completed the submission as described in the user guide, and can be approved in the same section as invoices from other SDMS modules.
-See chapter 6.5 for more information on invoice processing.
+See [Invoices](license-management/invoices.md) for more information on invoice processing.
 The NPCs are allowed to use their credits to make requests once the invoice has been confirmed paid.

 When an NPC user makes an application that will change the package level of an endorsed competition, a dialogue box appears asking them to confirm the automatic upgrade.